yadayada/acd_cli/docs/find.rst

 Finding nodes
 =============

-The find actions will search for normal (active) nodes and trashed files and list them.
+The find actions will search for normal (active) and trashed nodes and list them.

 find
 ----